32

 The main conditions are as follows:

-• Be a holder of a C settlement permit
+• Hold a C establishment permit

 • Have lived in Switzerland for at least 10 years